Barriers for fast matrix multiplication from irreversibility: Code to verify the numerical examples

 \subsection{Acknowledgements}

-MC acknowledges financial support from the European Research Council (ERC Grant Agreement No.~337603) and VILLUM FONDEN via the QMATH Centre of Excellence (Grant No.~10059).
+MC acknowledges financial support from the European Research Council (ERC Grant Agreement No.~337603 and 81876) and VILLUM FONDEN via the QMATH Centre of Excellence (Grant No.~10059).
 This research was supported by the National Research, Development and Innovation Fund of Hungary within the Quantum Technology National Excellence Program (Project Nr.~2017-1.2.1-NKP-2017-00001) and via the research grants K124152, KH129601 (PV).
-This material is based upon work supported by the National Science Foundation under Grant No.~DMS-1638352 (JZ).
+This material is based upon work directly supported by the National Science Foundation Grant No.~DMS-1638352 and indirectly supported by the National Science Foundation Grant No.~CCF-1900460.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation~(JZ).